Luca1234105/LucaDrogo/README.md

 ----
 📄 Credits

 This script includes portions of code adapted from:

 ChrisTitusTech/winutil

-Chris Titus' work is licensed under the MIT License, which permits reuse and modification with proper attribution.
+Chris Titus' original work is licensed under the MIT License, which permits reuse and modification with proper attribution.

-All modifications and additional features in this repository are by Luca Drogo and are also licensed under the MIT License.
+All modifications and additional features in this repository are the work of Luca Drogo, and are also licensed under the MIT License.